vladimir-kozyrev/rails-project-lvl3/README.md

 TODO
 ====
-* Make navbar pretty using bootstrap
-* Fix the way bulletins are listed at `bulletins#index`
+* Specify locales in the rails config

 Heroku URI
 ==========